slatron/slatron.github.io/_posts/2014-10-29-directive-refactoring.markdown

 ---
 layout: post
-title:  "No More ng-controller Attributes"
+title:  "No more ng-controller attributes"
 date:   2014-10-29
 categories: angular directives refactoring
 desc: Time to get beyond database struggles.
 Couch is pretty tough to get a proper mental model for.
 After finishing the pallete GET and POST functionality, I'm going to take a DB break to...